dreamcatcher-tech/network/ideas/Interpulse/CRM/Routing Structure.md

 In the state of each child, store a list of customer ids that.

 Keep two arrays in each child, `routed` and `unrouted`

+## Notes
+The customer object can find itself in the sector it is included in, to determine its next cycle ?
+Customer membership in a sector is set by the gps in the customer and the geometry in the sectory - nothing else.
+? how to handle new data being stored exclusively in our system, like the generated manifests ?